 The transaction fees may exceed those of credit cards, or Lowe’s may simply view it as another way for them to lose out on the sale.

 Of course, many businesses tend to mark the price of the items up to account for these fees.
 That way, they can pass the transaction surcharges on to the consumer.

 That comes with its own risk of upsetting customers, so many businesses eat that fee.
 This means that the fewer methods of payment available there are, the fewer fees Lowe’s may be forced to incur.

 3. Lowe’s Want to Push their Own Credit Card

-But if Lowe’s allows this, then they are simply diminishing the desire for their customers to have a Lowe’s credit card.
+But if Lowe’s allows this, they are simply diminishing the desire for their customers to have a Lowe’s credit card.

 That would be a conflict of interest for Lowe’s.
-So they find it advantageous to not allow Apple Pay as an option.
+So they find it advantageous not to allow Apple Pay as an option.

 After all, much like other credit cards, those who do not pay off their entire balance incur an interest fee.
 And that money is a profit for Lowe’s.

 Taking that method away would take money that Lowe’s could be earning.
 Additionally, this would allow customers to use other credit card methods through Apple Pay.
 It is quite disadvantageous for Lowe’s on two fronts.